Part 2: AI Tool Landscape

 What You'll Learn in Part 2

-You'll install and configure Claude Code, understanding why this "simple" command-line interface triggered such rapid adoption.
-We explore the origin story (how an internal Anthropic tool became a public phenomenon), walk through a straightforward npm installation, and learn Claude Code's key features through hands-on experience: subagents for specialized tasks, agent skills for autonomous discovery, and MCP servers for external data access.
+We explore the origin story (how an internal Anthropic tool became a public phenomenon), the "Trojan Horse" insight (why calling it a "coding agent" misses the point), and the OODA reasoning loop that makes General Agents fundamentally different from prediction-based assistants.
+You'll learn Claude Code's key features through hands-on experience: subagents for specialized tasks, agent skills for autonomous discovery, and MCP servers for external data access.

 Chapter 6: Google Gemini CLI—Open Source and Everywhere